Himanshu0518/Accent-Recognition/README.md

 # 🗣️ Accent Recognition using Machine Learning

-Predict the speaker’s accent from audio using MFCCs, data augmentation, and classical machine learning techniques.
+Predict the speaker’s accent from audio using MFCCs, ZCR, RMSE, data augmentation, and classical machine learning techniques.

 This project is built as an end-to-end MLOps pipeline that includes: